EdenExperiments/Codecademy-London-Bot/README.md

 # Codecademy-London-Bot
 Bot for codecademy london chapter

+## This has been moved and now under London Chapter Leaders

 [https://www.code-inspector.com/project/29771/score/svg]

 This bot, managed by myself alongside the two chapter leaders is a community project within the Codecademy London Chapter, with the aim to give members experience